ER-climate-monitor/er-climate-monitor/docs/5-deployment.md

 ### Google Cloud

-Before we started deploy all our images, it was necessary to decide which cloud provider to use.
-Among all the possible choices our decision was between two providers (here are listed some of the advantages):
+Before deploying our images, we first needed to choose a cloud provider.
+After evaluating the available options, we narrowed our decision down to two main contenders, each with distinct advantages:

-1. *Azure*: the Alma Mater Studiorum gives 100$ to use with them;
+1. Azure – The Alma Mater Studiorum offers a $100 credit for use with Azure.
-2. *Google Cloud*: it is easy to use, it is really fast, it has a lot of libraries by which it is possible to use it, it has a lot of support, it has a lot of services.
+2. Google Cloud Platform (GCP) – Known for its ease of use, speed, extensive library support, strong community and documentation, and a wide range of services.

-So driven by all the advantages of GCP, we choose to use it.
-Among all the possible services that *Google Cloud* exposes, we had to use only: *Google Cloud Artifact Registry* and *Google Cloud Run*.
+Considering these benefits, we ultimately chose Google Cloud Platform.
+Among the many services GCP offers, we utilized only the ones essential for our deployment: Google Cloud Artifact Registry and Google Cloud Run.

 #### Google Cloud Artifact Registry